Stora Tuna Church: History

 The church was consecrated in 1469, having been built on the site of an old stone church from the 13th century.
-It was originally intended to be a cathedral for the Diocese of Västerås.
+It was originally intended, as Dalecarlia Cathedral, to be a cathedral in the Diocese of Västerås.

 The church was seriously damaged by a fire in 1807.

 In January 1914, it was reported in Dagens Nyheter that a proposal had been prepared by architect Axel Lindegren for the church's restoration.
 The plans included a copper-clad spire, as well as the addition of electricity for heating, lighting, and bell ringing.
 The construction took nearly four years and cost more than 278,000 SEK.
 The restored church was inaugurated on 2 December 1917, with the then-Crown Prince Gustaf VI Adolf and Crown Princess Margaret in attendance.
 He then revisited it as king in November 1968.

 While excavations were underway in 1921 for a planned parish schoolhouse (300 m southwest of the church), skeletal remains were found.
 Ethnologist Ola Bannbers was sent to conduct an excavation.
 At the time it was hypothesized that the remains could be followers of Nils Stensson Sture executed in 1528.
 Radiocarbon dating from a 2018 study later cast doubt on this theory, as it showed the skeletons were from c.
 1040–1260, or the late Middle Ages.

 In 2016, a religiously-neutral burial site was designated in the Stora Tuna burial grounds.
 Ann-Louise Eberstein wrote a book in 2019 about the church's history on the occasion of its 550th year.
 The church received a new choir mat in October 2021, designed by textile artist Frida Lindberg alongside weavers Ebba Bergström and Samantha Gustafsson.
 Stora Tuna Church closed temporarily to visitors in February 2022 after a series of thefts and attempted thefts.